 Somewhere around here you can find info on my books, music, editing, translation, and publishing activities.
 Please poke around.
-I will make a more conventional approach possible, but for anyone who likes following a narrative with links, here goes.
+For anyone who likes following a narrative with links, here goes.

-I am currently writing one research-based nonfiction book about Russia and another about the Adriatic, editing a collection of articles on Siberia with two colleagues, translating a book about folklore with two other colleagues, writing some music (as Ba Ren Chi: check out the album Cool 7 at Jamendo), and teaching in Indiana University’s Department of Slavic and East European Languages and Cultures, where I also chair the editorial board of Slavica Publishers.
+I am currently writing one research-based nonfiction book about Russia and another about the Adriatic, editing a collection of articles on Siberia with two colleagues, translating a book about folklore with two other colleagues, writing some music (which you can find here), and teaching in Indiana University’s Department of Slavic and East European Languages and Cultures, where I also chair the editorial board of Slavica Publishers.

-I wrote one scholarly monograph based on my PhD dissertation, along with a number of essays published in professional journals in the field of Slavic studies (I would not read this book unless you are a real 19th-century Russian literature nerd).
-More recently, and again after a long gestation period, this time more like a decade, I wrote a second scholarly monograph, The Woman in the Window.
+I wrote one scholarly monograph (published in 2000) based on my PhD dissertation, and a second, published in 2014 as The Woman in the Window.
 I have also translated books by Igor Štiks (with Tomislav Kuzmanović), Predrag Matvejević (this one and this other one), Sabit Madaliev, and Susanna Tamaro (again with Cinzia Blum).

 Esther Allen, Sean Cotter, and I edited a book devoted to the life and work of Michael Henry Heim (Open Letter Books), which came out in the fall of 2014.
 It’s called The Man Between: Michael Henry Heim and a Life in Translation, and here’s the listing at the publisher’s website.